Compound Verbs – Yhdysverbit

 You can divide the Finnish compound verbs into five groups, ranging from well-established compound verbs to one-time use only verbs.
 This is due to the fact that compound verbs are sometimes considered to be right-out “bad Finnish”, because they’re usually modeled after Swedish verbs.

 Sveticisms are grammatical construction or loanwords originating from the Swedish language.
 Not everyone likes how common these are in Finnish.
 They’d rather keep the Finnish language free from the influence of other languages.

 Please note that I’m translating most of these verbs in a fairly literal way, which may not be the established way to express the action in English.
 I’m doing this to make sure you can understand how these verbs work.

 There are many actions that can be expressed with a compound verb.
-Some of them are completely accepted and can be conjugated in all the tenses and moods.
+The following verbs have been accepted into the Finnish language completely.
+They can be conjugated in all the tenses and moods.
 Below are some examples.
 Some of these are built the same way as in English, while others aren’t.

 |allekirjoittaa||“to under write”||to sign|